gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [UpdateDomainTypeRequest](#UpdateDomainTypeRequest) | yes | Request body |

-Change a domain to Primary or Shortlink domain for the current sales channel
+Primary domain is used as the URL of your website.
+Short link domain is comparatively smaller and used while generating short links.
+Use this API to change a domain to either Primary or a Shortlink domain.

 *Returned Response:*